inrupt/artifact-generator/README.md

 }
 ```

-The LIT Artifact Generator allows each of these entities to configure their
+The Artifact Generator allows each of these entities to configure their
 generated artifacts as they see fit, e.g. perhaps IBM augments their
 version with translations for various languages (that Schema.org does not
 provide today), or Accenture augments their version with references to